How to Split Party Expenses (Bachelor, Housewarmings, Graduations)

 Handling Last-Minute Changes

-Most parties change at the last minute.
+Last-minute changes are normal.
 Extra guests show up.
 Plans shift.
 Costs increase.
-This is normal.

 Final Thoughts